hrgui/hrgui.github.io/src/pages/posts/bad-redux-toolkit-patterns.md

 The new and improved solution still has issues.
 I can go on and on, but this becomes increasingly more expensive to maintain.
 Here are the other concerns that could occur:

 1. How do we do retries?
 What if the first call failed?
 What happens?
 2. How do we invalidate the cache(s)?
-We have two of them now.
+We have two caches now - a promise cache and a data cache.
 We're wasting space by `O(2n)`.
 3. Why did we have `status !== "succeeded"` as `loading`?
 This is because we have two states, `idle` and `loading`.
 We don't have a `idle` state, so we lumped it with `loading`.

 In the tutorial, I have written a lot of code.
-It feels like we require a lot of code just to do data fetching in React.
-This is where a lot of people start to deliberately hate React, because they immediately jump to conclusions that this is the only maintainable way of writing React.
+It feels like we require a lot of code just to do data fetching in React, and a lot of Frontend Engineers fall in the trap that this is the only way.
+This ends up in a negative sentiment with React, but this is just one way out of the many ways to do data fetching in React.
+There are other better solutions out there!

-Don't lose hope though!
-There are better ways!
-Let's start with one of them, while still using redux.

 # Enter Redux Toolkit Query (rtk-query)

 [rtk-query](https://redux-toolkit.js.org/rtk-query/overview) is a powerful data fetching and caching tool included with Redux Toolkit.
 A lot of the code that I have written today, we can throw away.
 It ends up becoming maintainable.
+It also becomes an incremental migration rather than a rewrite of the entire code.

 Remember our pokemonSlice?
 Since we used it for data fetching, **we no longer need it**.
 In fact, we are going to setup **rtk-query** instead.